Wickford: Roads

 The town can be reached easily via the A127, which connects east London and Southend-on-Sea, and by the A130 from Chelmsford.

 Media

-Local TV coverage is provided by BBC London and ITV London which is received from the Crystal Palace TV transmitter.
+Local TV coverage is provided by BBC London and ITV London, which is received from the Crystal Palace TV transmitter.
 BBC East and ITV Anglia can also be received from the Sudbury TV transmitter.

-Local radio stations are on BBC Essex on 95.3 FM, Heart East on 96.3 FM, and Gateway 97.8, a community based radio station which broadcast from Basildon on 97.8 FM.
+Local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM and Gateway 97.8, a community-based radio station that broadcasts from Basildon on 97.8 FM.

 The town is served by the local newspaper, the Southend Echo.